-INAPPROPRIATE BEHAVIOR PERSONS RESPONSIBLE Consequences • Infractions that lead to consideration of expulsion Administration is to be Prescribed in the state education code or extended suspension, i.e., drugs, weapons, notified immediately.
-Suspension , , Administration is the prime enforcement Loss of school activities sexual assault, etc. of consequences with Behavioral contract support from the teacher and parent/ Referral to the Board of Trustees for possible guardian Expulsion
+INAPPROPRIATE BEHAVIOR PERSONS RESPONSIBLE Consequences • Infractions that lead to consideration Administration Prescribed in the state education of expulsion or extended suspension, is to be notified code i.e., drugs, weapons, assault, use or immediately.
+Suspension possession of alcohol or tobacco, extensions of Level Two (2), weapon Administration is the prime enforcement Loss of school activities possession, sexual assault, etc. of consequences Behavioral contract with support from Referral to the Board of Trustees for the teacher and possible Expulsion parent/guardian

-■ Grounds for Suspension or Expulsion
+Grounds for Suspension or Expulsion